Set up the Order Entry Steps

 - Finalize: When you are done reviewing the list, click on the Save button at the bottom right to save your changes.
 This is now ready to link to your POS system, agents and more, ensuring your team captures the right details every time an order is created.

-Action Types
+Step Types

-When you clicked the + New Action button, you likely noticed many other options in the list.
+When you clicked the + New Step button, you likely noticed many other options in the list.
 While we used the four most common steps for our demo, this section explains what each one does so you can choose the right steps for your business workflow.

 Customer Identification

-- Select Global Customer Account: This selects a customer from your central database, allowing for consistent loyalty points and reporting across all locations and online.
+| Select Global Customer Account | Your staff selects a customer from your central database. | Use this to link orders to a customer for consistent loyalty points, order history, and reporting across all your locations. |

 Order Items & Pricing

-- Enter Order Total Items Quantity: Use this if you only want to record how many items were received (e.g., "5 items") without listing what they are individually.
+| Enter Order Total Items Quantity | Your staff enters how many items were received. | Use this if you only need to record the count (e.g., "5 items") without listing each one individually. |

 Dates & Logistics

-- Set Fulfillment Date: Records when the order will be ready for the customer.
+| Select Fulfillment Date | Records when the order will be ready for the customer. | Use this to set a collection or delivery date (e.g., "Ready by Friday"). |

 Documentation & Proof

-- Capture Signature: Requires the customer to sign digitally on the screen.
-Best for order confirmations, service approvals, or proof of delivery.
+| Capture Signature | The customer signs digitally on the screen. | Use this for order confirmations, service approvals, or proof of delivery. |

-- Enter Order Number: Use this only if you do not want the system to generate numbers automatically and prefer to type in your own manual invoice numbers.
+| Enter Order Number | Your staff types in an order number manually. | Use this only if you do not want the system to auto-generate order numbers and prefer to use your own numbering system. |

 Finalizing & Customizing